jerryxh/wp-ecommerce-compare-products/readme.txt

 You can use this plugin when you have installed the WP e-Commerce plugin

 == Changelog ==

+= 2.1.5.4 - 2014/05/25 =
+* Tweak - Changed add_filter( 'gettext', array( $this, 'change_button_text' ), null, 2 ); to add_filter( 'gettext', array( $this, 'change_button_text' ), null, 3 );
+* Tweak - Update change_button_text() function from ( $original == 'Insert into Post' ) to ( is_admin() && $original === 'Insert into Post' )
+* Tweak - Checked and updated for full compatibility with WP e-Commerce Version 3.8.14.1 and WordPress version 3.9.1
+* Tweak - Converted the plugin to the new a3rev Free Evaluation Trail License feature.
+* Tweak - Update plugins Description on wordpress.org
+* Tweak - Updated plugins admin yellow sidebar text.
+* Fix - Code tweaks to fix a3 Plugins Framework conflict with WP e-Commerce tax rates.

+= 2.1.5.3 - 2014/05/08 =
+* Tweak - remove wp_create_nonce() function from Compare Widget load item by ajax feature.
+* Tweak - remove check_ajax_referer() function from Compare Widget load item by ajax feature.

+= 2.1.5.2 - 2014/05/06 =
+* Tweak - Update the compare widget.
+Added load items to cart by ajax for solve the problem cached by another plugin
+* Tweak - set DONOTCACHEPAGE constant for Comparison page to prevent caching of current items in widget.
+* Tweak - Updated Framework help text font for consistency.
+* Tweak - Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.
+* Tweak - Tested 100% compatible with WP e-Commerce version 3.8.14
+* Tweak - Tested 100% compatible with WordPress version 3.9
+* Credit - to Will MacQuinn for the ftp and wp-admin access to look at the compare widget caching issue.

 = 2.1.5.1 - 2014/02/04 =
 * Tweak - Added description text to the top of each Pro Version yellow border section